jmgao/dhc/README.md

   in controllers showing up multiple times.
 To avoid this, either launch the game with no controllers connected, or disable Steam's controller support (View > Settings > Controller > General Controller Settings > uncheck everything).

+### Reporting bugs

+File a bug [here](https://github.com/jmgao/dhc/issues/new), with your `dhc.log` file attached.
+Make sure not to restart the game after noticing a crash, as the log file is deleted and recreated on every launch.